 All the Doctors carry out regular child developmental assessments in their own clinics and the Health Visitors also arrange regular assessments for infants.
 In addition, the Health Visitors are available to give advice on children’s health, and may be contacted by telephoning 01273 267598 on weekdays.
 Routine childhood immunisations are carried out by the practice nurses and recall letters are automatically sent when these are due.
 A booklet containing detailed information on childhood immunisations is available free to any parent whose child is registered with us.

-All newly registered patient and those aged between 16 – 75 who have not attended the surgery for three years may attend for consultation on request.
+Health checks are for all newly registered patients and those aged between 40-74 who have not attended the surgery for a health check in the last three years.

-All patients over 75 who do not already attend the surgery for an annual review are welcome to book a health check with one of our health care assistants.
-The health care assistant will check your blood pressure, weight, height and enquire about any health needs.
+The Health Care Assistant will check your blood pressure, weight, height and enquire about any health needs.
 Please book an appointment with reception if you wish to have a health check.

 All the clinicians are qualified to deal with women’s health issues during their routine surgeries.
-We also provide well woman checks run by the practice nurses which includes cervical smears and menopausal problems.
+We also provide well woman checks run by the practice nurses which includes cervical smears.
 You will be sent a reminder when a cervical smear is due.

 The cervical screening programme offers all women aged 25-49 a smear every three year and those aged 50-64 every five years.
 Women over this age require a smear test if they have not had a smear since the age of 50 or if previous abnormality.
 The Screening Department will write to you when your cervical screening is due, please do not book your appointment until you have received this letter or have been advised by a Doctor to do so.
 The smear test is usually taken by a Practice Nurse.